 Epsom salts – Dissolve in the bath for sore muscles or to detox.
 For splinters, soak skin in epsom salts for 15 minutes to help remove the splinter or make it easier to remove with tweezers.
 We recommend buying epsom salts in bulk to save packaging waste.

-Baking soda – For stings and bites, plus see the DIY section below for other uses for baking soda.
+Baking soda – A great bee sting remedy and everyday bug bites, plus see the DIY section below for other uses for baking soda.
 Opt for aluminum free baking soda.

 Vinegar – Apple Cider Vinegar with “the mother” can be applied topically to rashes or taken internally for a variety of digestive issues.

 Hydrogen Peroxide – Use for the initial cleaning of wounds, then switch to water so you don’t repeatedly kill off good bacteria.
 Peroxide can also help with ear infections.
 Place a dropper full of Hydrogen Peroxide in the ear and let rest for 15 minutes or until it stops bubbling.